netcreateorg/lessons/_items/StudentToHistory.md

   - "text-to-self"
 shouldiuse:
   text: |
     **Do you have a complex primary or secondary source with lots of elements--people, places, things, events--that students struggle to keep track of?** When you have a lesson with a barrage of names, dates, and places, and you want students to find one or two connections that will help them better engage with the reading.
-This network lets students track the many kinds of connections that are possible in complex historical sources and facilitates students to:
+This network lets students track the many kinds of connections that are possible in complex historical sources.
   points:
     - "make connections between elements within a source or topic"
     - "make connections between elements of a source or topic and themselves"